rohan-darji/ECC_Assignment_03/README.md

 ![Untitled](https://github.com/rohan-darji/ECC_Assignment_03/blob/main/Images/docker_04.png)
 - From the logs, we can see that the file was generated and sent to the client.
-- For convenience purpose I have used the randomSentence array to send random sentence in the text file to the client.

 ### Logs of client